The core characters are:

 - Black and Nerdy: Albert Cleary is cut from the "Highly competent professional who happens to be black" mold.

-- Black Dude Dies First: Happens to Albert in the movie.
+- Black Dude Dies First: Happens to Albert in the (in-story) movie.
 Played by Jimmy "J.J."
 Walker.
 Albert was not thrilled either way.

 - Broken Treasure: One issue features a group of Doctor Doom's minions destroying their laboratory while researching new weapons, and hiring Damage Control to rebuild it exactly the same as it was before Doom finds out.
 It might have worked out if they hadn't then tried to stiff Damage Control on the bill, because surely they wouldn't dare try to collect from Doom in person...